pjgpetecodes/Dot-NET-Device-Twins/README.md

 - Paste into the console when prompted
 - Copy the Device ID from the Device Details Page
 - Paste into the conosle when prompted
+- Enter the key name of the Desired Property you created above
+- Enter the name of a Reported Property
-- Change the `fanspeed` Desired Property value in the Device Twin and hit the `Save` button.
+- Change the Desired Property value in the Device Twin and hit the `Save` button.
 - View the change in the console.
-- Enter a value for the Cooler Control.
+- Enter a value for the Reported Property.
-- Refresh the Device Twin and view the `coolerOn` Reported Property.
+- Refresh the Device Twin and view the Reported Property change.